ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## `WHERE` clause comparison fails for `TIMESTAMP(n)` datatypes when precision greater than 3
+{: #known_issue50717}

+When querying tables that contain `TIMESTAMP(n)` columns with precision greater than 3 (where n > 3) or resolution greater than milliseconds (for example, microseconds, nanoseconds, and so on), WHERE clause comparisons fail to return matching rows, even when matching records exist in the table.

 ## Manual sync not working in watsonx.data 2.3.1 Multi-Tenant instances
 {: #known_issue60909}